TravelSizedLions/kleptool-package-manager/README.md

 - If it is recursively resolving, it doesn't effectively handle resolving version constraints on those transitive dependencies
 - Or if they do, the packages that support these things are locked behind the paywall of a proprietary asset store

-Yet many of these environments have a desparate need for solid dependency resolution outside of a closed ecosystem.
+Yet many of these environments have a desperate need for solid dependency resolution outside of a closed ecosystem.
 For instance, Godot's otherwise-brilliant GDScript language and free asset store lacks namespacing, and so every named class in your project, addon or not, is *global.* Godot's asset store also contains a fraction of the assets that are actually available to all users of Godot, and has no concept of dependency resolution, so mid-sized projects have one of four options:
 - Manage every dependency and namespace collision themselves
 - Use a tool like Gradle or Maven, which has no official support for GDScript
 - Eschew dependencies entirely and implement everything their project needs from scratch